ibm-cloud-docs/solution-tutorials/vmware-as-a-service-tf.md

 As a prerequisite, use the [IBM Cloud Console](http://{DomainName}/vmware) to [create your {{site.data.keyword.vmware-service_full}} - single tenant instance](https://{DomainName}/docs/vmware-service?topic=vmware-service-tenant-ordering) and [one or more virtual data centers](https://{DomainName}/docs/vmware-service?topic=vmware-service-vdc-adding) on it.

+Once the instance and virtual data center has been deployed, you can collect the required details and virtual data center IDs from the Console.

+Log in to the {{site.data.keyword.vmware-service_full}} – single tenant instance's VMware Cloud Director console:

+1. In the VMware as a Service table, click a VMware as a Service instance name.
+2. On the Summary tab, review the information.
+3. On the VDC details page, click VMware Cloud Director console to access the console.
+4. Use the admin username and password to log in to the VMware Cloud Director console for the first time.
+5. After the admin is logged in to the VMware Cloud Director console, you can create extra users who have roles that allow them to access the VMware Cloud Director console.

-Once the instance and virtual data center has been deployed, you can collect the API details and virtual data center IDs from the Console, or you can alternatively use the `vmwaas.sh` shell script on the examples repo.
-The script will collect these values using {{site.data.keyword.vmware-service_full}} API.
+You can login to the VMware Cloud Director console to collect the required information for your Terraform deployment, or you can alternatively use the `vmwaas.sh` shell script on the examples repo.
+The provided script will collect these values using {{site.data.keyword.vmware-service_full}} API.

-Configure your region and API key with:
+To use the script, configure your region and API key with:

 ```bash
 export IBMCLOUD_API_KEY=your-api-key-here
 export IBMCLOUD_REGION=region-here
 ```

-Note.
 The default region is `us-south`.
+{:note}

 Script usage: